YDK-Solutions/ydk/README.md

 [![Coverage Status](https://coveralls.io/repos/github/CiscoDevNet/ydk-gen/badge.svg?branch=master)](https://coveralls.io/github/CiscoDevNet/ydk-gen?branch=master)

-**ydk-gen** is a tool which is meant to be used to generate bindings for different languages like python, C++ etc from a given set of YANG models.
-The input YANG models are specified in a profile file.
+**ydk-gen** is a developer tool that can generate API bindings to YANG data models for, today, Python.
+Work is underway to support C++, and the ydk-gen may be used as the starting point for supporting bindings to any language.

+Other tools and libraries are used to deliver ydk-gen's functionality.
+In particular:

+* YANG model analysis and code generation is implemented as an extension to [pyang](https://github.com/mbj4668/pyang)
+* Core libraries are built on [ncclient](https://github.com/ncclient/ncclient)
+* Documentation is generated using [Sphinx](http://www.sphinx-doc.org/en/stable/)

+Of course, many other libraries are used as an integral part of ydk-gen and its dependencies, too many to mention!

+Developers can either use pre-packaged generated code (e.g. [ydk-py](http://cs.co/ydk-py)), or they can define the YANG models that code is to be generated for are specified in a profile file.
+This gives a developer the ability to customize the scope of their SDK based on their requirements.

 ##System Requirements: